gauthamganesula/gauthamganesula/README.md

 💞️ I’m looking to collaborate on data-driven projects and analytics.

-📫 How to reach me: - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gauthamganesula/)
+📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/gauthamganesula/)

 😄 Pronouns: He/Him